michaelmusty/.dotfiles/README.md

 `~/.vim/plugin` and/or `~/.vim/autoload`.
 There's documentation for each of
 those in `~/.vim/doc`.

-I also define a few custom per-filetype rules for stuff I often edit in `~/.vim/ftplugin`, including some local mappings for checking, linting, and tidying.
+I also define a few rules specific to file types I often edit in `~/.vim/ftplugin`, including some local mappings for checking, linting, and tidying.

-Any/all of the general or filetype plugins may eventually be spun off into their own repositories in the future, but for the moment they live here.
+Any/all of the plugins may eventually be spun off into their own repositories in the future, but for the moment they live here.
 Contact me if you find one of them useful and you'd like to see it in its own distribution.

 Third-party plugins are in submodules in `~/.vim/bundle`, loaded using Tim Pope's [pathogen.vim](https://github.com/tpope/vim-pathogen).